 Also you'll find lodging in nearby Reno and Carson City.

 Mountain ConditionsA weather link for Virginia City can be found HERE

 Storey County was created in 1861 and named for Captain Edward Farris Storey, who was killed in 1860 in the Pyramid Lake Indian War.
-It is the smallest county in the state; despite its small size, it was the most populous in Nevada when it was created in 1861.
+It is the smallest county in the state in terms of square mileage; despite its small size, it was the most populous in Nevada when it was created in 1861.
 Virginia City has always been its county seat.
 It was originally to be named McClellan County after General McClellan who later ran against Lincoln for President and lost.
 Today, Storey County is noted for its legal prostitution.
 In the 2006 election, Storey became the only county to vote in support of Question 7, a statewide ballot initiative to tax and regulate marijuana like alcohol, sponsored by the Marijuana Policy Project.

 Here is a page discussing the history of Virginia City, Nevada